-The IMPACT peer education and prevention team consists of approximately 15 students who receive approximately 40 hours of training on alcohol-related issues and facilitation skills over the course of the year.
+The IMPACT peer education and prevention team consists of approximately 16 students who receive approximately 40 hours of training on alcohol-related issues and facilitation skills over the course of the year.
 Each year, this team implements dozens of programs and facilitates scores of classes for students referred through the student conduct system.
-The group also implements programs in the residence halls.
+The group also implements programs around campus